awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Parallel queries – When you create a new Aurora PostgreSQL version 2\.0 instance, parallel queries are enabled for the `default.postgres10` parameter group\.
 The parameter `max_parallel_workers_per_gather` is set to 2 by default, but you can modify it to support your specific workload requirements\.

 1. Fixed a bug in which read nodes may crash following a specific type of free space change from the write node\.

+## PostgreSQL 9\.6\.22, Aurora PostgreSQL release 1\.11<a name="AuroraPostgreSQL.Updates.20180305.111"></a>

+This release of Aurora PostgreSQL is compatible with PostgreSQL 9\.6\.22\.
+For more information about the improvements in PostgreSQL 9\.6\.22, see [PostgreSQL release 9\.6\.22](https://www.postgresql.org/docs/96/release-9-6.html)\.

+### Aurora PostgreSQL release 1\.11<a name="AuroraPostgreSQL.Updates.20180305.111"></a>

+**High priority stability enhancements**

+1. Fixed an issue where creating a database from an existing template database with tablespace resulted in an error with the message `ERROR: could not open file pg_tblspc/...: No such file or directory`\.

+1. Fixed an issue where, in rare cases, an Aurora replica may be unable to start when a large number of PostgreSQL subtransactions \(i\.e\.
+SQL savepoints\) have been used\.

+1. Fixed an issue where, in rare circumstances, read results may be inconsistent for repeated read requests on replica nodes\.

+**Additional improvements and enhancements**

+1. Upgraded OpenSSL to 1\.1\.1k\.

+1. Reduced CPU usage and memory consumption of the WAL apply process on Aurora replicas for some workloads\.

+1. Improve safety checks in the write path to detect incorrect writes to metadata\.

+1. Fixed an issue where a duplicate file entry can prevent the Aurora PostgreSQL engine from starting up\.

+1. Fixed an issue that could cause temporary unavailability under heavy workloads\.

+1. Added back ability to use a leading forward slash in the S3 path during S3 import\.

+1. Updated the PostGIS extension to version 2\.4\.7\.

+1. Updated the `Orafce` extension to version 3\.16\.

 ## PostgreSQL 9\.6\.21, Aurora PostgreSQL release 1\.10<a name="AuroraPostgreSQL.Updates.20180305.110"></a>